scottellis/mi2c/README.md

 =======

 This is a demo driver to augment the I2C documentation on my website.
-I still need to finish the i2c driver segment on the website.
-This is the code I will be referencing though.
+I still need to finish the writeup, but this is the code I will be referencing.

-mi2c is a character device driver that demonstrates how you can use i2c within another driver for multiple devices of different types.
+mi2c demonstrates how you can use i2c within another driver for multiple devices of different types.
+It exposes a char dev interface for testing.

-Instead of statically declaring i2c devices in the kernel board files, this driver dynamically register devices on module load avoiding any kernel rebuilds at least on stock Overo kernels.
+Instead of statically declaring i2c devices, the driver register devices when the module loads.
+This avoid having to rebuild kernels when adding new devices, at least for Overo boards using i2c-3.

 The driver declares the ability to handle two types of devices, "blinkm" and "arduino" devices.

 For testing, I have two BlinkM leds at addresses 0x01 and 0x03 and one Arduino at address 0x10.
-The Overo was a Tide.

-If you want duplicate the test environment (don't know why you would) you can use my blinkm project on github to configure the BlinkM's and the included Arduino pde under the arduino_i2c_slave_pde directory in this project for the Arduino slave code.
+If you want duplicate the test environment you will need to change the default address (0x09) for at least one of the two BlinkMs.
+You could use my blinkm project on github for this.

+There is an Arduino pde under the arduino_i2c_slave_pde directory for the Arduino slave code.
+The Arduino uses the analog pin 4 (sda) and pin 5 (scl).

+The BlinkM and Arduino are 5V, so you need level conversion from the Overo 1.8V.

-There is a bunch of printk's in the driver to see what's going on.
+I left a bunch of printk's in the driver so you can see what's going on.

 Here is a sample session.